 In 2019, a Brooklyn-based startup unveiled a device that can be easily connected to any bicycle, instantly converting it into an e-bike.

 Today CLIP, this is the name of the company, is back in charge with an elegant conversion kit with an electric bike motor.
-It's as light as a laptop, fits into a backpack and looks great not only on a bike, but also when you put it on a desk to recharge.
+It's as light as a laptop, fits in a backpack, and looks great not only on a bike, but also when you put it on a desk to charge.
 The prices for electrifying the bike starting from the front wheel also seem affordable.
 The charm of transformation, n'est pas?

 CLIP, electric take-out motor

 Optimized for urban commuters, the CLIP electric bicycle motor features a sleek black frame with brushed aluminum side panels.
-With its 450 W it is able to reach a maximum of 24 mph / 15 km / h (comfortable pedaling), powered by a 36 V and 144 Wh battery with a range of 16-25 kilometers which is equivalent to a journey of 45 minutes.
+With its 450 W it is capable of reaching a maximum of 24 mph / 15 km / h (comfortable pedaling), powered by a 36 V and 144 Wh battery with an autonomy of 16-25 kilometers which is equivalent to a journey of 45 minutes.

 It can be recharged to 100% in just 40 minutes.